Skip to content

 Source data

-The statistics are compiled on the basis of two general sources: Extrastat and Intrastat.
+The statistics are compiled on the basis of two main sources: Extrastat and Intrastat.

 Extrastat covers Denmark's trade in goods (imports and exports) with non-EU countries (third country) on the basis of the data on customs and supplies reported by business enterprises to the Danish tax authorities concerning their trade in goods with countries outside the EU.
 Consequently, Extrastat is an administrative (secondary) source.